Table of Contents

 With the APM HTTP feature, you can download large files that will test the throughput of the Internet connection.
 Below is an example of downloading a large file from OVH Static Download Files.

 This APM HTTP Test is limited to 50 Mbps in the APM Template Advanced Parameters.
 The second graph shows the download speed for the each execution of the test.

 The downloaded file is never stored into memory or disk so the test can be used with files of any size.
 However, be careful, without a rate limit configured in the Advanced Parameter, one can saturate the local Internet connection and create congestion.

-Learn how to monitor network speed with Obkio Network Monitoring tool for end-to-end network monitoring and continuous network speed monitoring.Learn more
+Learn how to monitor network speed & Internet speed with Obkio Network Monitoring tool for continuous network speed monitoring.Learn more

 The APM HTTP feature can be used to test HTTP API Calls.
 In the APM Template Advanced parameters, you can change the default HTTP Method GET for all the possible action.
 It is also possible to add custom HTTP headers to the request.
 In the custom headers text area, each new header must have it's new line and the format is "HEADER: VALUE".

 One way to accelerate the performance of a website is by using a Content Delivery Network (CDN) such as AWS Cloudfront or Azure CDN.

 The CDN will offer the following advantages: